The Cottles bed and breakfast and holiday apartments, Polperro, is in an ideal location for exploring the many attractions Cornwall has to offer.

 See our links page for much more.

-Visit the Cornish Tourist Board’s website for a comprehensive guide to holiday attractions:www.cornwalltouristboard.co.uk
+Visit the Cornwall Tourist Board’s website for a comprehensive guide to all that the region has to offer:www.visitcornwall.com